thinkinglabs/thinkinglabs.github.io/_posts/2022-02-22-on-the-evilness-of-feature-branching-but-compliance.md

 *Update May 21, 2025: Clarify we can only attempt to inspect quality in later.*

+*Update May 21, 2025: Clarify the pairing solution with SSH authentication and commit signing.*

 ---

 Compliance is an often-cited reason to introduce all sorts of wasteful non-value-adding activities.